 - Remember to rinse to water around the temperature of 60-70 degrees (F).

 - Be sure to cover in-between rinse and drain sessions.
 I encourage you to taste your crop of buckwheat at every rinse session, even after the first initial rinse and soak.
 They are already alive and can be enjoyed during any time during this process.
-I stop my grouts from sprouting when small tails form.
+I stop my grouts from sprouting when small tails form, otherwise they can get too bitter.

 - After the final rinse / drain session (again stopping at your desire time frame), drain them as thoroughly as possible after that final rinse.
 Spread out on a paper towel and blot dry.
 They will store best in your refrigerator if they are dry to the touch.